-Humankind is not a separable entity.
+The human being is a unity that can not be divided.
 This implies that missiologically one cannot give attention to one's needs and completely overlook life's other dimensions.
 Biblically, it is clear that there is no room for the dichotomy between soul and body, private life and social life, sacred and secular; thus, any human need can serve as a point of intersection for God's grace in people's lives.

-Theologically we assume that man and woman were created in the image of God (Imago Dei) which distinguishes them for inferior orders in life and, as such, have the capacities of reflection, free will, willpower, creativity, and an understanding of the holistic being that we are.
-Genesis testifies that God ingrained his likeness into humankind so that it might reflect his character, be the master of creation and instigate life (Gen. 1:28).
+Theologically we assume that man and woman were created in the image of God (Imago Dei) which distinguishes them from the inferior orders in life and, as such, have in themselves the capacities of reflection, free will, willpower, creativity, and an understanding of the holistic being that they are.
+Genesis testifies that God formed his likeness into humankind so that it might reflect his character, be the steward of creation and instigate life (Gen. 1:28).

-&lt;sup>3 René Padilla y Harold Segura, ed.
+3 René Padilla y Harold Segura, ed.
 Ser, hacer y decir.
 Bases bíblicas de la misión integral.
 (Buenos Aires: Editorial Kairós, 2006). p.
 8.

-The Imago Dei has been perverted and corrupted in the fall of humankind, but even so all humankind bears the resemblance of its Creator which can be redeemed through the sanctification of Jesus Christ.
+The Imago Dei has been perverted and corrupted in the fall of humankind, but even so all humankind bears the image of its Creator which can be redeemed through the sacrifice of Jesus Christ.
 Stott has written,

-Having created them in his own image, he longs that they will discover their true humanness in their relationships to him and to each other.
+Having created them in his own image, he longs that they will discover their true humanness in their relationships with him and between each other.
 On the one hand, God yearns after his creatures in their lostness... on the other hand, God cares for the poor and the hungry, the alien, the widow and the orphan.
 He denounces oppression and tyranny, and calls for justice.
 He tells his people to be the voice of the voiceless and the defender of the powerless, and so to express their love for them.
-It is neither an accident nor a surprise, therefore, that God's two great commandments are that we love him with all our being and our neighbor as ourselves.
+It is neither an accident nor a surprise, therefore, that God's two great commandments are that we love him with all our being and our neighbor as ourselves4.

 Likewise, humankind is a social being created to live in communion with God and one's neighbor.
-According to the New Testament, God's plan of redemption transcends the individual sphere and has a communal dimension, that which is established through a community of faith that lives in plenitude and testifies to the world of God's grace.
-This plenitude of life has nothing to do with cheap materialistic offers that seek to take advantage of human necessity, rather with the reencounter with God's original purpose for his Creation and Jesus' promise to his disciples (John 10:10).
+According to the New Testament, God's plan of redemption transcends the individual sphere and has a communal dimension, that which is formed through a community of faith that lives in plenitude and testifies to the world of God's grace.
+This plenitude of life has nothing to do with cheap materialistic offers that seek to take advantage of human necessity, rather it has to do with the reencounter with God's original purpose for his Creation and Jesus' promise to his disciples (John 10:10).